 Most small business owners are tasked with a dizzyingly wide array of HR responsibilities.
 And each of those responsibilities — whether it’s recruiting new employees, managing payroll, or administering employee benefits — must be handled in a way that complies with local, state, and federal law.
-Even in normal times, it can be tricky for many small business owners to balance their day-to-day responsibilities with the ongoing task of maintaining HR compliance.
+But it can be tricky for many small business owners to balance their day-to-day responsibilities with the ongoing task of maintaining HR compliance.

 It’s not so much a matter of competence as it is a matter of bandwidth.
 Even the most diligent business owners occasionally feel overwhelmed by the demands of staying compliant.
 According to a survey from the National Small Business Association (NSBA), one-third of small business owners spend more than eighty hours every year (roughly two full work weeks) on compliance-related tasks.
-And now, in the middle of a national emergency that has brought new labor laws and compelled millions of small business owners across the country to downsize, it isn't getting any easier.
+And as the business landscape constantly changes, it isn't getting any easier.

-Thankfully, using an outsourced HR provider like Justworks can make it easy for you and your team to stay on top of payroll, benefits, and compliance — even during a pandemic.
+Thankfully, using an outsourced HR provider like Justworks can make it easy for you and your team to stay on top of payroll, benefits, and compliance.

 But before we examine how working with an outsourced HR business partner can help your business, let’s first break down why compliance is so important.